karantan/go-page-matcher/README.md

 ## Introduction
 **go-page-matcher** is an AWS Lambda tool designed for comparing the similarity of two web pages, particularly useful in site migration processes.

+## Tools Used

+- **devenv (devenv.sh)**: Enables fast, declarative, reproducible, and composable developer environments using Nix.
+- **Go Language**: The backbone of our application, providing efficiency and concurrency.
+- **AWS Lambda**: Our serverless compute service where our function resides and gets executed.
+- **Serverless Framework**: Facilitates deploying and managing applications on cloud platforms without worrying about infrastructure.

+## Prerequisites

+Before diving into `go-screenshoter`, ensure you have the following installed:

+- **Nix Language**: Essential for our `devenv` tool.
+- **devenv tool**: Install it by following guidelines [here](devenv.sh).

 ## Features
 - Compares web pages for similarity
 - Deployed and managed through AWS Lambda